- A mammogram is a diagnostic procedure that takes an X-ray of your breast tissue to look for signs of cancer.

 In the case of an abnormal or positive result, the most common next step is a breast biopsy.

 There are currently three types of biopsies performed in the United States.
 Two involve needle insertions, and the other is a surgical procedure.

 Both needle biopsies involve the use of a local anesthetic.
 They leave only a pinpoint insertion site that a bandage will easily cover.
 The surgical biopsy often involves a general anesthesia and a small incision that’s closed with stitches.

 Recovery time for a needle biopsy is immediate, while a surgical biopsy could take a few hours.
 A doctor can perform a needle biopsy in their office, while a surgical biopsy takes place in a hospital or an outpatient clinic.

 Needle biopsies require significantly less procedure time, with most lasting approximately 30 minutes to an hour.
 Surgical biopsy could take up to two hours.

 Preparing for your Biopsy Appointment

-On the day of your scheduled biopsy, take a friend or family member with you for emotional support.
-Don’t forget that you have a network of healthcare professionals at your disposal to walk you through the process and advise you on your next steps.
+On the day of your scheduled biopsy, you may want to bring a friend or family member with you for emotional support.
+Your network of healthcare professionals can also walk you through the process and advise you on your next steps.